Mark S. Allen: Drunk driving arrests

 In late 2006, Sacramento County sheriff's deputies pulled Allen over near the Sacramento International Airport, where he was eventually arrested for driving while under the influence.
 He was suspended from KMAX-TV and did not appear on "Good Day Sacramento" while the case proceed its way through the court system.
 He entered a guilty plea to a single misdemeanor count of DUI, served three years on probation and performed community service as part of his sentence.
 The station re-instated him a short time later.
 He later addressed the arrest during a "Good Day Sacramento" broadcast, noting that he had been dining with friends and believed he was sober enough to drive home.

 In December 2015, Allen was charged with another DUI offense.
 According to police, Allen was discovered parked on a side street in historic Roseville, CA He was booked into the Placer County Jail on DUI-related charges.
 KMAX did not issue a statement about Allen's arrest until the Sacramento News & Reviews newspaper published a story about the incident.
 He resigned from KMAX-TV the following March after agreeing to plead no contest to DUI.
 He paid several thousand dollars in fines and attended mandatory alcohol addiction treatment classes.

 Each year in the anniversary of his arrest, he does a live televised ride along with his arresting officer to promote sober driving.

-Celebrity interview comments

-In 2007, Allen was criticized for his line of questioning during a Good Day Sacramento interview with singer Janet Jackson and actor Tyler Perry.
-The entertainers appeared on the morning show as part of a press junket for Perry's film Why Did I Get Married?.
-Prior to the appearance, Perry said he told Good Day Sacramento producers that he would not discuss Jackson's family or her controversial 2004 Super Bowl halftime show performance.
-Despite this agreement, Allen repeatedly asked Perry and Jackson about the Super Bowl halftime show, during which Jackson's breast was briefly exposed.
-The station later apologized via e-mail to viewers who complained about the interview.

-In 2009, Allen was again criticized for a celebrity interview when he accused comic Joan Rivers of nepotism.
-His questioning prompted a stern rebuke from Rivers, who ended the interview with a profane remark.
-The station apologized for Rivers' use of profanity during the interview, but not for Allen's offensive question.

-Blurb usage

-He has been frequently castigated by Erik Childress of the now-defunct efilmcritic.com for his frequent use of movie blurbs.